gipfeli-io/documentation/docs/domain/basics.md

 The users create reports for the tours they are planning (some sort of *todo list*) or have completed already.
 Tours can range from simple strolls to multi-day adventures and be classified as such.
 In order to also know where these tours are located, they can be geographically referenced on a map.
-In order to serve as some kind of diary, besides describing them with several attributes, users may also add photos.
+In order to serve as some kind of diary, besides describing them with several attributes, users may also add photos, which can be geo-referenced as well.

 Since multi-day adventures often include staying at huts or in a tent in remote areas without cellphone coverage, the app also works offline by providing a means to complete the trip report for the past day.